Saarenmaaa/Unity.ShootAround3D/README.md

-# Unity.Shootaround for hunting game
+# Unity Shootaround for hunting game